Lucas-Rodrigues-FIT/asp.net-firstProject/README.md

 # Learning ASP.NET
 A WEB API example developed using <a href="https://asp.net">asp.net</a>.
-It's use the concept of Routing, Model Binding, Model Validation and Filter Pipeline.
+It's use the concept of Routing, Model Binding, Model Validation, Filter Pipeline and Entity Framework.

 ## :pizza: Pizza API